This charming rural church in the Île-de-France region has been designated as a Regional Heritage Site.

 Designated as Regional Heritage of Interest in 2025, this church owes its recognition not to lavish decorations, but to its symbolic significance.
 It uniquely embodies the classic image of small rural churches in Île-de-France, reflecting their typical construction from the end of the Middle Ages.

-• Simple, functional design: often T-shaped or with a reduced Latin cross plan, devoid of architectural extravagance, yet featuring a clear nave and a bell tower rebuilt in the 19th century to mirror its historic form.
+• A simple, functional layout: often in a ‘T’ shape or a reduced Latin cross, lacking architectural flamboyance but featuring a clear nave and a rebuilt belfry from the 19th century that stays true to its historical design.

-• A human scale: contrasts with grand cathedrals, fostering a sense of spiritual intimacy and close ties to the village community.
+• A human scale: in contrast to grand cathedrals, fostering spiritual intimacy and close ties with the village community.

-• An still-attached cemetery: a rare feature in the Île-de-France region — here, the church continues to serve as a bridge between the living and their ancestors, honoring traditional village customs.
+• An adjacent cemetery: a rare feature in the Île-de-France region, where the church continues to serve as a link between the living and their ancestors, honoring traditional village customs.

 It is precisely this quintessential example of a once-common model in many urbanized towns that underscores its recent recognition through official labeling.
 The site has maintained its authentic charm, largely thanks to a careful restoration carried out between 2016 and 2018.
 During this process, the walls were reinforced, the stones cleaned, and modern stained glass windows installed—all without compromising the spirit of the place.